Gunalda: Education

-Gunalda State School is a government primary (Prep-6) school for boys and girls at King Street.
+Gunalda State School is a government primary (Prep-6) school for boys and girls on King Street.
 In 2018, the school had an enrolment of 35 students with 3 teachers (2 full-time equivalent) and 5 non-teaching staff (3 full-time equivalent).

 There are no secondary schools in Gunalda.
 The nearest government secondary school is James Nash State High School in Gympie to the south-east.

 Facilities

 Gunalda Cemetery is on the western end of Cotter Drive.